What We Do

 - ~28,628 CEL hours

 - 226 CEL classes

 Co-curricular Community Engaged Learning Hours

-- 41,923 Hours of Community Engagement completed by successfully exited members
+- 35,700 hours completed by successfully exited members

 Excellence in Community Engagement

 Weber Cares Food & Resource Pantry*

 *pantry closed on March 18, 2020 due to COVID-19